omunroe-com/leinwiki/Upgrading.md

 You may run into issues since not all plugins out there have been upgraded to work with Leiningen 2 yet.
 Please report such issues with the plugin author and/or the Leiningen mailing list.
+If the installation instructions for a plugin haven't been updated yet, you can try replacing "lein plugin install [...]" with just adding the corresponding name/version to the `:plugins` vector in your `:user` profile.
+This won't work for all plugins since some of them rely on violating the project/plugin isolation, but it will work for the simpler ones.

 ## Precate